s7techlab/cckit/gateway/README.md

 ### Chaincode interface

-Chaincode defines a common set of contracts covering common terms, data, rules, concept definitions, and processes (for example, [Commercial paper](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html)  or [ERC20](https://medium.com/coinmonks/erc20-token-as-hyperledger-fabric-golang-chaincode-d09dfd16a339) token functionality), implements some business logic and interacts with the shared ledger.
-Taken together, these contracts lay out the business model that govern all of the interactions between transacting parties.
+Chaincode interacts with the shared ledger and defines business logic for blockchain network: a set of contracts covering common terms, data, rules, concept definitions, and processes (for example, [Commercial paper](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html)  or [ERC20](https://medium.com/coinmonks/erc20-token-as-hyperledger-fabric-golang-chaincode-d09dfd16a339) token functionality), lay out the business model that govern all of the interactions between transacting parties.

 Chaincode interface is very simple and contains only 2 methods: